eyefixcode/eyefixcode/README.md

 <h3 align="center">Health informatic enthusiast dedicated to innovating health information technology to improve health equity.
 <br>
 <br>
-Highly interested in exploring opportunites committed to eradicating health disparities and innovative research methods.
-I have successful track record of implementing data visualization and data-mining solutions to support data-driven business operations in CRO's and diagnostic laboratories. </h3>
+Highly interested in exploring opportunites committed to eradicating health disparities and innovative research methods in realm of bioinformatics and public health.
+I have successful track record of implementing data visualization and data-mining solutions to support data-driven business operations in both CRO's and diagnostic laboratories. </h3>
 <h3 align="left">Passionate about the immense potential of tech to revolutionize public health today!</h3>

 <!-- My Background -->